jordondoug2019/DisneyMoviesApi/README.md

 # DisneyMoviesApi
-After downloading a free Trial of Disney Plus, I wanted to create an API of some
+After downloading a free Trial of Disney Plus, I wanted to create an API of the greatest Disney Movies for the past 20 years!